augustocdias/dotfiles/README.md

-# personal-nvim
+# Personal NeoVim

-Just my NeoVim settings
+Those are my opionated settings for using NeoVim.